stefanoborini/stefanoborini.github.io/_posts/2020-02-24-why-r-is-the-new-perl.md

 ### Shiny requires a constant websocket open, transfers large chunks of HTML

+Shiny allows for fast development of web interfaces to R code.
+Its design is extremely poor.
+All the state of the session is kept on the server.
+Every time you click a button, every time you modify a control content, it requires a round trip to the server to modify the state there.
+The server will then respond with data to modify the page, potentially just a slab of HTML to replace the DOM tree.

+This design has the following issues:

+- it's awfully slow, as every user interaction requires network operations.
+This will give the user the impression of a poorly responding and slow application
+- requires a constant and stable connection.
+- If the connection is interrupted, willingly or unwillingly, the state will be lost and the user will have to restart the whole interaction from scratch.
+There are some mitigating options but are palliative of a deeper issue.
+- Dynamic interfaces flicker due to the delay in retrieving and replacing large parts of the HTML tree.

+Moreover, the default implementation is single threaded, single task, meaning that if one user starts a long running calculation, it will block _the_ _whole_ _application_ to anybody else.
+The calculation lasts 20 minutes?
+No other user will be able to even connect to the application for those 20 minutes.
+Yes, you can use promises to mitigate this issue, but they are not part of Shiny itself.
+A design that supports this natively should be a default, not an afterthought.
+Even with futures, you still lock the session to the user, because the futures must complete before other events are processed.

+Finally, controls can only be either input or output.
+You can't use a control both as an input and as an output.
+If you do, you will end up with potential desynchronization problems and "ping-pongs" between the frontend state on the browser and the server state, due to the intrinsic loop nature of the transaction and the round trip time between the operations.
+This problem is easy to handle when the state is all local to the browser, but pretty much impossible to handle.
+Cases of controls that must be both input and output are checkboxes, textfields, radio buttons, sliders, and selects.

 # Licensing problems

 The R interpreter is GPLv2, as are a relevant amount of CRAN libraries.
 This has deep, deep implications for